-Early blight can affect almost all parts of the tomato plants, including the leaves, stems, and fruits.
+Early blight can affect almost all parts of a tomato plant, including the leaves, stems, and fruits.
 The plants may not die, but they will be weakened and will set fewer tomatoes than normal.
 Early blight generally attacks older plants, but it can also occur on seedlings.
 Stressed plants or plants in poor health are especially susceptible.
 Early blight is also a problem with potatoes.

-Early blight is a difficult enough... disease to deal with, but don't confuse it with the much more problematic late blight that can quickly kill tomato plants and spread for miles.
+Early blight is a difficult enough disease to deal with, but don't confuse it with the much more problematic late blight that can quickly kill tomato plants and spread for miles.

 Symptoms of Early Blight on Tomatoes